alphagov/xgovctf/GettingStarted.md

 ## <a name="competitiondata"></a> Working with Competition Data

 There is currently no web interface for competition organizers.
-This means that in order to access non-public data about the competition, you will need to directly call the revelant api endpoint in Python or communicate with the Mongo database directly.
+This means that in order to access non-public data about the competition, you will need to directly call the relevant api endpoint in Python or communicate with the Mongo database directly.

 ### <a name="competitiondata-api"></a> Running API Commands Directly